AndroidPillars/SQL/README.md

 - For Example, If we want to match against a general pattern in String (i.e.) Mails ending with '@gmail.com' and Names begin with 'A'
 - It also allows us to perform pattern matching against String data with the use of Wild Characters (i.e.)
 - Percent(%) which matches any sequence of characters and UnderScore(_) which matches any single Character.

+__Note__

+- We can use LIKE for Case-Sensitive and ILIKE for Case-InSensitive

 __Example__